Sharan-Babu/FB_wit/README.md

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit5.JPG)

 That’s it.
-Our chatbot is ready.
+Our chatbot/ NLP agent is ready.
 Now, let us make a simple web interface for our <i>code editor assistant</i>.

 ## Code
 If you wish to directly run the final program on your local machine,follow the instructions in the image below:<br><br>